Takifugu

-The fish is highly toxic, but despite this—or perhaps because of it—it is considered a delicacy in Japan.
 The fish contains lethal amounts of the poison tetrodotoxin in the internal organs, especially the liver and the ovaries, but also in the skin and the testes.
-Therefore, only specially licensed chefs can prepare and sell fugu to the public, and the consumption of the liver and ovaries is forbidden.
-But because small amounts of the poison give a special desired sensation on the tongue, these parts are considered the most delicious by some gourmets.
-Every year a number of people die because they underestimate the amount of poison in the consumed fish parts.

 The poison paralyzes the muscles while the victim stays fully conscious, and eventually dies from asphyxiation.
 There is currently no antidote, and the standard medical approach is to try to support the respiratory and circulatory system until the effect of the poison wears off.

-The fish is also featured prominently in Japanese art and culture.

 Distribution and conservation status

 There are 25 species belonging to the genus Takifugu.
 Most species are restricted to salt and brackish waters of the northwest Pacific, but a few occur more widely in the Indo-Pacific region or in freshwater of Asia.
 Although several are euryhaline (can adapt to various salinities) to some extent, most are unable to live in freshwater.
 Two exceptions are the anadromous Takifugu obscurus and the Takifugu ocellatus, which lives in coastal marine waters but migrates into fresh water to spawn in rivers.

 Most species in the genus are not considered threatened, but there are two notable exceptions: the critically endangered Takifugu chinensis and the endangered Takifugu plagiocellatus.

 Takifugu rubripes serves as a model organism in biological research.